What's a Forex Stop Loss? and Factors to Consider When Setting Forex Stop Loss Orders

 Stop Loss order is a predetermined point of exiting a losing trade transaction and it is meant to control losses.

-These stop loss orders are designed to limit the amount of money that a trader can lose when trading the market; by exiting the open trade transaction if a specific price that is against the open trade position is reached.
+These stop loss orders are designed to limit the amount of money that a trader can lose when trading the Market: by exiting the open trade if a particular price that is against the open trade position is reached.

 For example, one might buy EURUSD at 1.3700, and place a stop loss at 1.3665.
 If the price goes against you and reaches 1.3650, the stop loss order will be filled and the open trade transaction will be liquidated thereby limiting the loss to 35 points (pips).

-Critics will point out several disadvantages of these stop loss orders; that by placing them you are guaranteeing that, should your open forex trade position move in the wrong direction, you will end up selling at lower prices, not higher.
+Skeptics will point out several disadvantages of these stoploss orders: that by placing them you're guaranteeing that should your open forex trade position move in wrong direction, you will end up selling at lower prices, not higher.

-The skeptics will also argue that in setting stops you are vulnerable to exit a transaction just before the market moves in your favor.
-Most investors have had the experience of setting these stop loss orders and then seeing the forex price retrace to that level, or just below it, and then go in the direction of their original market trend analysis.
-What might have been a profitable trade position instead turns into a loss.
+The critics will also argue that in setting stops you are vulnerable to exit a transaction just before the market moves in your favor.
+Most investors have had the experience of setting these stop loss orders and then seeing the forex price retrace to that level, or just below it, and then go in direction of their original market trend analysis.
+What may have been a profitable trade position instead turns into a loss.

 Experienced traders always use stops as they are an important part of the discipline required to succeed because stop loss orders can prevent a small loss from becoming a large one.
-What's more is that by diligently setting these stop loss orders whenever you enter a forex trade position, you end up making this important decision at the point in time when you are most objective about what is really happening with the forex trading market, this is because the most objective technical analysis is done before opening a forex trade transaction.
-After entering the market an investor will tend to analyze the market differently because they have a bias towards one side, the direction of their forex trade analysis.
+What's more is that by diligently setting these stop loss orders whenever you enter a forex trade position, you end up making this important decision at point in time when you are most objective about what's really happening with forex market, this is because the most objective technical analysis is done before opening a forex trade.
+After entering the market an investor will tend to interpret the market differently because they have a bias towards one side, the direction of their forex trade analysis.

-Professional money managers advice that you should not lose more than 2% of your forex account equity on any one single forex trade transaction.
+Professional money managers advice that you should not lose more than 2% of your forex account equity on any one single forex trade.
 If you have $50,000 in capital, then that would mean the maximum loss you should set for any one single forex trade transaction is $1,000.

 If you bought 1 standard forex lot of a currency pair, then you would limit your risk to no more than $1,000.
 In that case you would set your stop loss at 100 pips (points) and would have $49,000 in your forex trading account left if you exited the position at the maximum loss allowed.
 The topic of Forex risk management is wide and it is covered under money management topics.